 When you find these exercises a little annoying, or they get to easy I have another suggestion for you here:

 You can perform a similar activity on an exercise ball.

 You can find it in the picture below.

-Because this exercise ball comes with a complete exercise guide, you will now have a dozen lower back stability exercises to choose.
+Because this exercise ball comes with a complete exercise guide, you will now have a dozen lower back stability exercises to choose from.
 At the same time, you’re supporting this website to stay for free.

 And when you can perform the exercise below, I will also guaranty you that your lower back pain is over.